 The figures of Perseus and Pegasus were sold individually and as a set boxed together.
 Pegasus is a non articulated, hollow, hard plastic figure with removable rubber wings.
 It's difficult to find loose figures of Calibos that still have the tail attached as it broke off easily.
 All four figures came with the same sword.
 Perseus and Thallo came with the same shield, which is actually Perseus' shield in the movie as Thallo's shield had a lion on it rather than an eagle.
 In any event, this has always been my favourite line of action figures.

 As the movie did well in theatres, it's hard to believe that these toys didn't find the same success in toy stores and ended up as clearance stock.
 The original selling price for each figure in the United States was $2.95.
 Remarkably, Target stores eventually put them on clearance for 0.25 cents!!!
-Today, this toy series is quite popular with collectors of vintage action figures, with mint on card figures selling for big bucks!
+Today, this toy series is quite popular with collectors of vintage action figures and therefor acquiring mint on card figures can be a significant investment!
 For example, the Kraken toy sells for a few hundred dollars even without the original box.

 All card packaging featured the same artwork for each of the characters, and was used only for the the Mattel action figure line.
 Below is the back of the Canadian card showing the collection of figures.
 Unfortunately this card has some discolouration on the back.
 The back of the US cards have an additional logo of Perseus holding his shield which I think is really cool!
 But even better than that are the European card backs which are in full colour.
 The Kraken is not included on the back of the Euro card, so that specific toy may not have been sold in Europe.
 However, it could also be that the image of the Kraken simply didn't fit on the back of the card and was omitted.
 In any case, the Euro cards are the most rare of the three packaging variations.